 Fatty acid oxidation research has shown new developments in the treatment of CACT deficiency.

 A Phase 3 clinical trial is currently being conducted on treatment of CACT with triheptanoin (UX007, Ultragenyx Pharmaceuticals), an artificial fat that is substituted for MCT oil in the diet.
 Published Phase 2 studies indicate fewer episodes of low blood sugar, muscle breakdown (rhabdomyolysis), and hospitalizations in patients treated with triheptanoin.
 Heart function may also be improved.

 Bezafibrate is an experimental medication originally developed to lower blood cholesterol.
 It has coincidentally been shown to increase the amount of CACT protein in cells (Van..
 Brain Dev 2014).
 Reneo Pharmaceuticals has developed a similar but more powerful potential drug that will be evaluated in clinical trials for CACT in the US.

-As the founder of the International Network for Fatty Acid Oxidation Research and Management, Jerry Vockley’s goal is to spread correct information about the many fatty acid oxidation disorders to help both those affected by the FAODs as well as their loved ones.
+As the founder of the International Network for Fatty Acid Oxidation Research and Management (INFORM), Jerry Vockley’s goal is to spread correct information about the many fatty acid oxidation disorders to help both those affected by the FAODs as well as their loved ones.